-Step 1/ From a broad universe made of all companies (all market capitalisations, all sectors), with their registered office in Europe (i.e. European Economic Area, UK, Switzerland) the Sub-Fund focuses on companies meeting the following criteria:
+Step 1/ From a broad universe made of all companies (all market capitalisations, all sectors), with their registered office worldwide, the Sub-Fund focuses on companies meeting the following criterion:

-- Liquidity, measured through daily liquidity for each company; and - Minimum market cap is set at 5 billion euros unless that company has a strong balance sheet and a sufficient revenue growth.
+• Minimum market cap is set at 5 billion euros unless that company has a strong balance sheet and a sufficient revenue growth.

-These criteria define the so-called initial investment universe (in order to compare the Sub-Fund with its investment universe on ESG criteria) and is made of circa 800 companies.
+These criteria define the so-called initial investment universe (in order to compare the Sub-Fund with its investment universe on ESG criteria) which is made of circa 6,000 companies.